Back to Blog

 Why This Matters

-The AI that remembers your mistakes is useful.
-The AI that stops repeating them is better.
+An AI that remembers your mistakes is useful.
+One that stops repeating them is better.